-Farm Hounds is a brand of high-end dog treats – especially jerky treats.
+Farm Hounds is a brand of high-end dog treats – especially jerky treats and boutique chews.
 Farm Hounds treats are sourced from small family farms that focus on sustainability.

 As a dog-lover who also happens to care a lot about the environment and farm animal welfare, I was excited to give their treats a try!

 Disclaimer: Farm Hounds sent us some free treats in exchange for a fair, honest review of their products.
 If you purchase the product using links in this article, we may receive a commission at no extra cost to you.

 Farm Hounds dog treats are single-ingredient and nutrient-dense, making it easy to select a treat that works well for picky dogs or pups with sensitive stomachs.

 We decided to try out a wide variety of products, listed below.

 Farm Hounds Treat Review: The Opinions of Three Dogs

 - Chicken gizzards: loved by all three dogs – this is a good intermittent treat but not small enough for training.